What’s happening when we increase range of motion?

-“Could you shade some light on the subject of the term “stretching”?
-What exactly is being stretched in a pose?
+Yuval asks, “Could you shade some light on the subject of the term “stretching”?
+What exactly is being stretched in a yoga pose?
 Muscle?
 Connective tissue?
 Both?
-The terminology is confusing — stretching, lengthening, etc. And from what I hear, stretching per se is not necessarily a positive action.
+The terminology is confusing — stretching, lengthening, [increasing range of motion] etc. And from what I hear, stretching per se is not necessarily a positive action.
 Or is it?”

 What is range of motion?

 Range of motion is defined as the full range through which we can move an individual joint.
 It is described in degrees of a circle.
-Our available range of motion is created from a combination of connective tissue tension, nervous system stimulation, and the bone shape and angle that create our joints.
-There are some parts of this combination that we can affect and change with yoga, like the amount and type of tension in our connective tissue and possibly our nervous system stimulation.
+Our available range of motion comes from a combination of connective tissue tension, nervous system stimulation, and the bone shape and angle that create our joints.
+There are some parts of this combination that we can affect and change with yoga.
+Those are things like the amount and type of tension in our connective tissue and possibly our nervous system stimulation.
 The aspect of range of motion that we can’t change is the shape of our bones and the angle at which they meet to create our joints.
-Our range of motion can also be affected by things like injuries to the joint or swelling of tissues around the joint.
+Our range of motion is also affected by things like injuries to the joint or swelling of tissues around the joint.

 When might we want to increase range of motion?